Your location: Rideau Canal > Save Our Rideau > Heritage Site Management

-December 2018 Update: We found out in October 2018 that Associate Director Festarini will not be back.
-Parks Canada has yet to replace John's position on the Rideau Canal.
-We've heard that we may get a dedicated Manager of Operations for the Rideau Canal, but we still lack a dedicated Superintendent on the Rideau Canal.
 There is no other Parks Canada site of the Rideau's magnitude that does not have a Field Unit Superintendent located on the site.
+Why is the Rideau Canal, a National Historic Site of Canada and a UNESCO World Heritage Site being shortchanged by Parks Canada?
 That lack of on-site management is having a large negative impact on how the Rideau Canal is being managed.

 A basic tenet of good management, which Parks Canada apparently isn't aware of, is that proximity counts.
 Effective management requires the managers to be on-site, to be talking to their staff, face to face, on a daily basis.
 That's not the case with Parks Canada's present management of the Rideau Canal.